 Section 3.6 Unfinished/New Business.
 Voting on unfinished or new business shall be done according to the following procedures:

 The Secretary shall cause an official ballot, together with a description of each item of business, to be distributed as determined by the Board to each active member within ten (10) business days after the date of the membership meeting.
-No ballot will be distributed to a patron who was not an active member on the date of the membership meeting.
+No ballot will be distributed to a member who was not an active member on the date of the membership meeting.

 Upon receipt of the ballot, the member shall follow the included voting instructions to vote the ballot and return the ballot to the independent agent as instructed.

 If the ballot is destroyed or spoiled or lost or not received by a member, the member may obtain a replacement ballot from the main office of Co-op, in person, but the member requesting a replacement ballot shall sign a receipt, verified under penalty of perjury.
-No replacement ballot will be given to a patron who was not an active member on the date of the membership meeting.
+No replacement ballot will be given to a member who was not an active member on the date of the membership meeting.

 The Board shall hire the services of an independent agent to receive and count the ballots.